Prtfw/sagemaker-mlops-workshop/service-catalog/README.md

 Prerequisites:

 If you haven't created an IAM group for the endusers, see  [Grant Permissions to AWS Service Catalog End Users](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-iamenduser.html).
 For this lab, we will use the "TeamRole" that has the permissions.
-To add the role, in the "Groups,roles and users" tab click "Add groups,roles,users" button select "TeamRole" in the Roles tab.
+To add the role, in the "Groups,roles and users" tab click "Add groups,roles,users" button select "TeamRole" in the Roles tab and click "Add access"

 ### <b>Step 7: Discover and launch the Amazon SageMaker Studio </b>